osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 - Fill in blanks in all places
 - Add reference links to any acronyms/terms that may not be understood by a reader (read from their perspective)
 - Read my commits descriptions
+- Point to a Wiki page to run OSv on firecracker

 ## Firecracker